nxii/WatClaimCheck/README.md

 ## Dataset request

-The WatClaimCheck dataset is available upon request for non-commercial research purposes only under the fair dealing exception of the Canada Copyright Act.
-Please fill up and submit the following form: https://forms.gle/sEZjvJqmyHdR4AMKA
+The WatClaimCheck dataset is available upon request for non-commercial research purposes only under the Fair Dealing exception of the Canadian Copyright Act.
+Please submit the following form to receive a copy of the dataset: https://forms.gle/sEZjvJqmyHdR4AMKA

+Third party materials included in this dataset have been included using the Fair Dealing exception in the Canadian Copyright Act.
+If you believe your work is included in this dataset and would like us to remove it, please let us know at ppoupart@uwaterloo.ca.

 ## Dataset generation